texadactyl/protoOneFile/README.md

 # protoOneFile
-Create one hand-off file in capture then execute analysis to:
+Create a single physical-sequential hand-off file in function `capture` then execute function `analysis` to:
-* Load all the records into a B-tree.
+* Load all file records into a B-tree.
-* For several randomly selected B-tree items, print the contents of the leaf.
+* For several randomly selected B-tree items, print the contents of the leaf (record prefix + payload).
-* Print the first and last record in the B-tree.
+* Print the first (begin frame) and last (end frame) items of the B-tree.

 To-date, supporting only record types begin frame, end frame, change an int64 primitive, and change a float64 primitive.

+See `common.go` for the specification of each record.